 3. Perhaps you are considering getting separated or divorced and you want to take off your ring because you want to see how it feels to feel like someone who is single/unmarried.
 You want to see if you get asked out or if people flirt with you.

-4. Or, maybe you decide taking off your wedding ring is your way of telling yourself you are ready to leave your spouse.
+4. Or, maybe you decide taking off your wedding ring is your way of telling yourself you are ready to leave your spouse and get divorced.

 5. Lastly, maybe you and your ex have decided to get divorced, and you feel it’s appropriate to take off your ring.
 Maybe he or she took their ring off first, which felt hurtful.
 Maybe it made you angry or sad or confused or maybe it shocked you.
 And now that his or her ring is off, you feel yours needs to be, too.

 No one can really say what taking off your wedding ring means because it means different things to different people at different times.